mzyl/bookbytes2.0/README.md

 - Selector file runs separately when server starts.
   - Hold current possible files that can be served using a different file.
     - May have been taken care of with File variable addition?
+- Some paragraphs are a little daunting.
+  - Maybe we should implement a character limite as well?
+- Should consider checking for sufficient content before displaying selected book.
+  - If we can't figure out chapter/paragraph issues for all texts,
+    - maybe we just display the texts we have working sufficiently for release.

 ### Ordered Plan
 - [x] Set up server to download full library